 💰 4.
 Financial Support Is Available for Mature Students at University

 Worried about tuition fees?
-In the UK, mature students can access student loans, grants, and bursaries.
+In the UK, mature students can have access to:

 🚀 5.
 Personal Growth & Confidence Boost